octo-technology/OpenTezos/docs/baking/cli-baker.md

 So, 5 days later, we must appear in the list of bakers of [Florencenet](https://florence.tzstats.com/bakers).

-To launch the baker for the account "john", simply type the following command:
+To launch the baker for the account _john_, type the following command:

 ```shell
 tezos-baker-009-PsFLoren run with local node ~/tezos-florencenet john